AI4SCR/ATHENA/README.md

 Your package is installable for anyone with access to your repo.

-### Adapting the blueprint for you: TODOs
+### Adapting the spatialHeterogeneity for you: TODOs

 Of course, clone your repo.

 - [ ] [.travis.yml](.travis.yml) notifications: delete the section if undesired, else set up a slack channel and set the token.
 - [ ] If you do not want to build documentation same as last step but also delete the `docs` folder.
 Else consider deleting the example markdown file.
-- [ ] change the name "blueprint" to your desired package name.
+- [ ] change the name "spatialHeterogeneity" to your desired package name.
 If really needed, underscores are valid.
 Note that the repo name is independent.
 Don't forget to change it in [docs/conf.py](docs/conf.py) and [docs/index.md](docs/index.md).
 - [ ] Update author information in [setup.py](setup.py) and [docs/conf.py](docs/conf.py).
 - [ ] If you decide against some checks, remove them from .travis.yml and the respective tools from the development requirements ([setup.py](setup.py) "dev" extras and [dev_requirements.txt](dev_requirements.txt)).
 - [ ] Set up Travis, including a github token in case of pushing docs.